dhakalhome/odin_recepies/README.md

 # odin_recepies
-In this oroject I am trying to create a basic recepie website
+In this project I am trying to create a basic recepie website